ingridgiany/blog-nodejs-project/README.md

-# blog-project
+# Blog NodeJS Project

-I created a blog with an administrative panel developed with technologies such as nodejs, ejs, sequelize and mysql workbench for my NodeJS course.
+Blog with an administrative panel developed with nodejs, ejs, sequelize and mysql for my NodeJS course.